0m0g1/omniscript/docs/intro.md

 3. **Custom Entry Point Execution**: If a custom entry point with any name and return type is defined and specified with the `--entry=functionName` compiler argument, it will be executed.
 This provides maximum flexibility for defining program entry points, accommodating diverse use cases.

 ### Key Features
 - **Foreign Function Interface (FFI)**: OS's FFI is a cornerstone of its design, enabling integration with virtually any C-based library that provides static (`.a`) or dynamic (`.dll`, `.so`) files.
-For example, libraries like SDL2, GLFW, or OpenGL can be used seamlessly by declaring their functions with `extern "C"`.
-In the future, OS may extend support to libraries from other languages if needed.
-The FFI syntax is concise and platform-aware:
+For example, libraries like SDL2, GLFW, or OpenGL can be used seamlessly by declaring their functions with `extern "path/to/lib"`.
+The FFI syntax is concise and platform-aware: [more about the ffi](./ffi.md).

   ```os
   extern "C" fn printf(fmt: char*, ...) => int;
   ```
-  On Windows, this implicitly links to `msvcrt.dll` (e.g., `extern "system32/msvcrt.dll"`).
+  On Windows, this implicitly links to `msvcrt.dll` (e.g., `extern "C:/Windows/System32/msvcrt.dll"`).
 On Linux and macOS, it resolves to `libc.so` or `libSystem.dylib`.
 Similarly, libraries like SDL2 can be linked by specifying their paths:
   ```os
   extern "dependencies/SDL2/lib/SDL2.dll", "dependencies/SDL2/lib/libSDL2.a" { ... }
   ```

 - **LLVM Backend**: OS uses LLVM for both JIT and AOT compilation, with `-O3` optimization enabled by default.
 JIT targets the native architecture for maximum performance, while AOT generates portable binaries, similar to C++.

-- **Lightweight Design**: OS prioritizes simplicity and performance, avoiding the complexity of a large standard library.
-Instead, it leverages the FFI to access system and third-party libraries, ensuring flexibility across platforms.
+- **Lightweight Design**: OS prioritizes simplicity and performance, so its freestanding by default and has no runtime.

+- **StandardLibrary**: OS will have a large standard library but it can leverages the FFI to access system and third-party libraries, since its still in early development.

 ### Why Choose OS?
 OS is designed for developers who need low-level control without the verbosity of C++.
 Its clean syntax, combined with LLVM's optimizations, a robust FFI, and flexible execution models, makes it an excellent choice for systems programming, graphics, and cross-platform development.
 The ability to use almost any C-based library, run programs via JIT, or create standalone executables ensures OS can handle a wide range of use cases, from quick scripts to complex applications.